Federal Tax Counter:

 Director of Constituent Services

 Scheduler and Administrative Assistant

-Charles Allen, his wife Jordi Hutchinson, and their daughter Cora Neal live at 15th and D Streets, NE.
+Charles Allen, his wife Jordi Hutchinson, their children, Cora Neal and Everett, live at 15th and D Streets, NE.

 For over a decade, Charles has worked in Ward 6 neighborhoods -- helping bring about school reforms, working with small businesses, and improving our community.
 His years of public service to Ward 6 mean he knows and understands our neighborhood issues like no one else.

 What makes our neighborhoods so special is that people choose to make Ward 6 home – whether for five generations or just in the last five years – because our neighborhoods are an extension of our front steps.
 Ward 6 shares a vision of great schools we can walk to, local businesses that know us by name, parks and playgrounds for our families.
 But we must ensure all our neighborhoods have these amenities, while protecting everyone's ability to live, work, and raise a family in our community.

 Charles believes Ward 6 can be a model for the District.
 We are the largest ward in the city and one that celebrates a great diversity of people and neighborhoods, unified by a shared vision of our future.
 Charles will prioritize building upon the success of our neighborhood elementary schools and also tackle middle and high school reforms; fighting for new ideas that keep residents in their homes as they age in their neighborhoods; ensuring affordable housing isn’t an afterthought, but is a starting point in the conversation; and continuing the growth of our small businesses and entrepreneurs that become the backbone and job creators in our communities.